grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Integrations/05 Cloud APM/02 Azure Monitor.md

     ![Application insights](images/azure-application-insights.png)
 8. Start your test run with the parameters you've extracted from the steps 1-6.
-9. Your metrics will be exported to Microsoft Azure Monitor with a 3~4 minutes delay.
+9. Your metrics will be exported to Azure Monitor with a 3~4 minutes delay.
 You can view them on metrics section of the Azure Monitor.
 Just choose application insights name as scope, k6 as metrics namespace and your metrics (and their associated aggregation methods) will be shown in metric dropdown.
 If you didn't see the results, try to narrow down the time range to last 30 minutes or less.

     ![Azure Monitor metrics](images/azure-monitor.png)